 |Biofumigant Mustards||Several commercial varieties exist; types with high glucosinolate content should be chosen (for example Mighty Mustard or Kodiak).
 Can be planted in late summer with enough irrigation.
 Must be mowed and tilled into the soil for maximum biofumigant effect.
 Not a host for AMF.||5–10|

-* The specific varieties mentioned after each cover crop name are varieties that are specifically adapted to the Southeast.
+* The specific varieties mentioned after each cover crop name are varieties that are specifically adapted to the South.

 † Sunn hemp (Crotalaria juncea L) is restricted from being sold or planted in some southern states, check with your local extension office and state department of agriculture to determine availability.